mizosoft/methanol/CONTRIBUTING.md

 # Contributing

 Contributions are welcome!
 It is often a good idea to first discuss changes before submitting them.
-If you're considering small changes (e.g. in documentation), you can open a PR directly but make sure to explain what you're trying to do and why.
+If you're considering small changes (e.g. in documentation), you can open a PR directly.

 You are more than welcome to: